History of Norsk Data: Establishment

 At this time NDRE was working with Kongsberg for plans to build a computer for a field artillery system.
 Monrad-Krohn proposed that their company should try to get this contract, but after it was awarded to NDRE, they had increased difficulty finding investors.
 The company had estimated a need for NOK 600,000.
 A founding meeting was held on 7 July 1967 with fifteen people present.
 The largest investor was Mosvold Shipping Group which invested NOK 100,000, while remaining investors put in NOK 94,000.
 The company was established as A/S Nordata – Norsk Data-Elektronikk.
 As "Nordata" was already registered by a company in Trondheim, the name was changed to A/S Norsk Data-Elektronikk on 20 July.
+The name would change again somewhat later in 1977 to the more concise and recognisable Norsk Data, this being more accessible to the company's increasingly international audience.

 The company's first offices were located at Ole Deviks vei 10 in Oslo, which was located in the facilities of a fan manufacturer.
 Operations commenced on 19 September with the three founders, Monrad-Krohn, Skår and Bjørge.
 They received the same wages as they had at NDRE.
 None of the entrepreneurs had any education or experience in business and operations started without a budget.
 The company's culture was inherited from NDRE—technology-oriented with focus on creativity and challenges.
 The first other employee was Tove Pedersen; she had an interview with the fan company, but had instead met up at ND.
 Monrad-Krohn did not let her inn on the error and instead carried out an interview and offered her a job, which she accepted.